d2l-ai/d2l-en/chapter_introduction/index.md

 If these assumptions held true, then given these two data examples, you could already identify the contractor's pricing structure:
 100 dollars per hour plus 50 dollars to show up at your house.
-If you followed that much then you already understand the high-level idea behind linear regression.
+If you followed that much, then you already understand the high-level idea behind linear regression.

 In this case, we could produce the parameters